-Angioedema has been reported in patients treated with ACE inhibitors including ramipril.
-This risk may be increased in patients taking concomitant medications such as mTOR (mammalian target of rapamycin) inhibitors (e.g. temsirolimus, everolimus, sirolimus), vildagliptin or racecadotril.

-In case of angioedema, ramipril must be discontinued.
+Angioedema has been reported in patients treated with ACE inhibitors including Ramipril.
+This risk of angioedema (e.g. swelling of the airways or tongue, with or without respiratory impairment) may be increased in patients taking concomitant medications which may cause angioedema such as mTOR (mammalian target of rapamycin) inhibitors (e.g. temsirolimus, everolimus, sirolimus), vildagliptin or neprilysin (NEP) inhibitors (such as racecadotril).
+The combination of Ramipril with sacubitril/valsartan is contraindicated due to the increased risk of angioedema.
+In case of angioedema, it must be discontinued.
 Emergency therapy should be instituted promptly.
 Patient should be kept under observation for at least 12 to 24 hours and discharged after complete resolution of the symptoms.

-Intestinal angioedema has been reported in patients treated with ACE inhibitors including ramipril.
+Intestinal angioedema has been reported in patients treated with ACE inhibitors including Losartan Potassium and Ramipril Tablets.
 These patients presented with abdominal pain (with or without nausea or vomiting).